cmgboris5/Disaster-Response-Pipeline_cmg_-/README.md

 ## Introduction: <a name="introduction"></a>

-The mission is to develop (NLP) model that can categorize communications in real time.
+Our mission is to develop (NLP) model that can categorize communications in real time.

 This project in the following sections:
 Processing data, putting together an ETL pipeline to extract data from a source in collaboration.
 We will be working with a data set provided by [Figure Eight](https://www.figure-eight.com/) containing real messages.
 We will cleaning it up, and save it in a SQLite database.